rod-m/engine-programming-for-games/README.md

 Added offset grid with a Camera2D

 # Sprint 6
-Spatial Grid colission system.
+Spatial Grid collision system.
 Player has text displaying number of tiles tested.